mikelangelo1/hackbio-internship/stage-1.md

 ## Conclusion and Future Directions

-The study concludes that while AlphaFold2 represents a significant advancement in protein structure prediction, further improvements in modeling protein-ligand interactions are necessary to fully leverage its capabilities for drug discovery.
+The study concludes that while AlphaFold2 represents a significant advancement in protein structure prediction, further improvements in modeling protein-ligand interactions are necessary to fully leverage its capabilities for drug discovery (Jumper et al., 2021).
 The authors advocate for continued exploration of machine learning techniques to enhance predictive accuracy in this domain.

 In summary, this paper provides a thorough examination of the potential of AlphaFold2 in antibiotic discovery, highlighting both its strengths and areas for improvement.
 The integration of machine learning with molecular docking represents a promising avenue for future research in drug development.